umee-network/docs/docs/users/governance/new-asset-listing-proposal.md

 # Creating a New Asset Listing Proposal

-Umee allows users to lend and borrow a wide variety of assets across chains in a trustless manner.
-Umee follows a formal listing process that allows the protocol to [assess risk using a targeted framework](/governance/asset-listing/risk-assessment-methodology) that scrutinizes key risk areas including market risk (volume, volatility, market cap), centralization of asset, protocol risk, etc.
+UX allows users to lend and borrow a wide variety of assets across chains in a trustless manner.
+UX follows a formal listing process that allows the protocol to [assess risk using a targeted framework](/governance/asset-listing/risk-assessment-methodology) that scrutinizes key risk areas including market risk (volume, volatility, market cap), centralization of asset, protocol risk, etc.

-Anyone can submit a proposal for a new asset to be listed on Umee by creating a "New Asset Listing Proposal" thread on [Umee's governance forum](https://gov.umee.cc/).
-An off-chain poll is used to gauge community sentiment around a New Asset Listing Proposal, and the Umee Core team will submit an on-chain "Token Registry Proposal" for assets that gain clear support.
+Anyone can submit a proposal for a new asset to be listed on UX by creating a "New Asset Listing Proposal" thread on [UX's governance forum](https://gov.umee.cc/).
+An off-chain poll is used to gauge community sentiment around a New Asset Listing Proposal, and the UX Core team will submit an on-chain "Token Registry Proposal" for assets that gain clear support.

-While all assets that are accepted by Umee's governance will be listed on Umee, different assets have different levels of risk that will be assessed by a risk team.
-Proposers should provide as much of the relevant information as possible to help Umee make an informed decision.
+While all assets that are accepted by UX's governance will be listed on UX, different assets have different levels of risk that will be assessed by a risk team.
+Proposers should provide as much of the relevant information as possible to help UX make an informed decision.

 <br>

 ## Creating the Proposal

-#### 1) Start by connecting your wallet to [Umee's governance forum](https://gov.umee.cc/).
+#### 1) Start by connecting your wallet to [UX's governance forum](https://gov.umee.cc/).

 ![](/bg/select-login.png)